Hawks vs. Celtics: Betting Trends, Record ATS, Home/Road Splits

 Hawks vs. Celtics: Betting Trends, Odds, Records Against the Spread, Home/Road Splits

-The Atlanta Hawks are 9.5-point underdogs heading into Game 1 of the opening round of the NBA Playoffs against the Boston Celtics at TD Garden on Saturday, starting at 3:30 PM ET on ESPN.
-The over/under for the matchup is 230.5.
+The Atlanta Hawks are 10.5-point underdogs heading into Game 2 of the opening round of the NBA Playoffs against the Boston Celtics at TD Garden on Tuesday, starting at 7:00 PM ET on NBA TV, NBCS-BOS, and BSSE.
+The Celtics have a 1-0 series lead.
+The point total is 229.5 for the matchup.

 Hawks vs. Celtics Odds & Info